 Once you’ve employed the principles of passive solar design in your home, you can turn to a variety of choices that affect your energy efficiency.
 These include insulation, heating and cooling equipment, hot water and appliances, and final sealing.

-If you are planning a solid log home you may wonder why the mention of insulation, since solid log walls provide their own insulation.
-However, to reap the most benefits from energy-efficient construction, you shouldn’t forget about your roof; many log homes have framed dormers and gables that require insulation as well.
+To reap the most benefits from energy-efficient construction, you shouldn’t forget about insulation.
+Many log homes require insulating roof systems, framed dormers, gables and some wall cavities.
 There are a variety of ways to insulate your log home.
 Your choice can have a significant impact on both your heating and cooling bills.

 Almost everyone is familiar with the fluffy fiberglass or mineral wool batts that are used to insulate framed walls and attics.
 This is probably the most popular and least expensive insulation used.
 Batt or blanket insulation can be very effective if it is installed correctly.
 Unfortunately, that’s a big if.
 Batt insulation is often installed by carpenters or drywall hangers whose mission is simply to “git ‘er done” so they can move on to something that itches less.
 This is a recipe for a poor insulation job with lots of voids and areas of compressed insulation where efficiency is compromised.

 To properly use batts, the entire cavity should be filled without compressing the insulation.
 This means carefully ripping the batts in half to slip uncompressed insulation behind wires and electrical boxes.
 In some cases the insulation should be cut to allow it to remain uncompressed around electric switches or ductwork.
 If the insulation is faced with paper or foil, joints should be taped.
 When using paper faced batts, the paper edging should be stapled to the interior face of studs where wall coverings are attached to avoid creating air channels along the edge of studs.